Belgium: Police swoop on organized crime in drugs sting | DW | 09.03.2021

 Prosecutors say a police operation of unprecedented scale has been taking place across the country.
 Some 200 searches took place with the main focus on a major cocaine smuggling hub.

-Police in Belgium launched a huge operation against drug traffickers on Tuesday morning.
+Police in Belgium launched a huge operation against drug traffickers on Tuesday morning, in an operation targeted at cocaine smuggling groups.

 Belgium's federal prosecutor's office said searches had been launched at around 5 a.m. local time and involved more than 1,500 police officers.